Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Mathematics and Statistics

-The Department of Mathematics and Statistics offers students numerous opportunities to develop quantitative reasoning, critical-thinking, problem-solving, and communication skills through its curriculum and extracurricular activities.
+The Department of Mathematics & Statistics offers students numerous opportunities to develop quantitative reasoning, critical-thinking, problem-solving, and communication skills through its curriculum and extracurricular activities.
+The department offers a variety of math and stats courses so students can take the courses that meet their career objectives, their intellectual curiosity, and their major/minor or foundation requirements, no matter what major they pursue.

 Printed from: https://catalog.rhodes.edu/programs-study/mathematics-and-statistics